Medical questions & health advice by licensed doctors

 I'm 25 and I just had an ultrasound to determine why I was having problems with menstruation and intercourse.
 My obgyn decided that I have adenomyosis.
 She tried to explain, but I could not understand what this is.
 And will I have to get a hysterectomy?

 Due to the swollen uterus, women can have heavy menstrual bleeding and chronic pelvic pain.
 There are ways to assess this condition with a pelvic MRI or pelvic ultrasound but definitive diagnosis can only be made by looking at the cells from the uterus under the microscope.
 Sometimes, these cells can be sampled by a small needle.
 This technique can have sampling error, however, because the entire uterus may not be involved and there may be areas that are "skipped' and appear normal under the microscope.
 The only way to treat this condition definitively is to get a hysterectomy, or remove the uterus.
 Hormonal manipulation and oral contraceptives have been attempted but are less successful.
 Some women use these therapies for symptomatic relief.
 There is also the possibility of myometrial ablation or excision, but the long term follow-up on this is difficult and the surgery is technically challenging.
 You should discuss additional treatment options with your doctor prior to proceeding with a hysterectomy, which will limit your ability to have children.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.